MidnightTale/hyeconomy/README.md

 - Send diamonds to other players.
 - Check your current balance.
 - View a leaderboard of top players.
-- Efficient run asynchronously, ensuring that economy-related actions do not cause any lag on your server.
 - Support [MiniMessage](https://docs.advntr.dev/minimessage/format.html) format
 - PlaceholderAPI supported